aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.6.rst.txt

     Likely cause based on the information given by Python:
         In Python, some objects are known as immutable: once defined, their value cannot be changed.
-        You tried change part of such an immutable object: a tuple, most likely by using an indexing operation.
+        You tried change part of such an immutable object: a `tuple`, most likely by using an indexing operation.

     Execution stopped on line 358 of file 'TESTS:\except\test_type_error.py'.